 Leasowe lighthouse had two female keepers.
 The last was Mary Elizabeth Williams, who was in post when the Lighthouse was discontinued.

-Note: The first lighthouse at this location was a wooden affair on a tripod and erected in 1683; it was frequently washed away.
+The first lighthouse at this location was a wooden affair on a tripod and erected in 1683; it was frequently washed away.
 A new lighthouse, following the model of the Eddystone lighthouse, was completed in 1830 and is believed to have had one of the first revolving lights.
-It was taken out of service in 1973 and can now be rented as holiday accommodation.
+It was taken out of service in 1973.
 The fort was completed in 1829 as a coastal defence battery to protect the port of Liverpool it had a museum which is currently (2019) closed.
 The future of the fort is uncertain.